 Since I was a kid – since this day in 1972, in fact, when I started writing a daily journal – I have always taken note of April 4, and said to myself: “April 4.
 Dr. King.”

-Today, 50 years ago, Martin Luther King was murdered by a racist in Memphis.
+Today, more than half a Century ago, Martin Luther King was murdered by a racist in Memphis.
 Dr. King was a giant of a man, the one who – as I wrote in Fight The Right – anticipated the message at the core of the Occupy movement, among other things.
 While his message continues to resonate across the decades, racial hatred continues unabated, too.

 I was a kid, and my family was living in Dallas when he was assassinated.
 I remember it; I remember how scared we were, how it seemed like the end of decency, and the start of something terrible.
 It was, too.

 So.
-It’s April 4, fifty years later, and here is some of his most remarkable speech.
-Surveying the racists who now crowd the public stage in the U.S., I don’t think we will see the likes of him again.
+It’s April 4, so many years later, and here is some of his most remarkable speech.
+Surveying the racists who still crowd the public stage in the U.S., I don’t think we will see the likes of him again.